WoutPoelen/Internship_T2T/documentation/mapping_coverage_mean_histogram.md

 higher than 80 are combined and plotted at the 80+ label.
 6. The file standard_deviation_coverage.png contains the scatterplot.

+---
 #### Advised next step
+Plotting the 500bp regions whose read mapping coverage is below a to be calculated threshold in karyoplots [low_coverage_karyoplot.md](https://github.com/WoutPoelen/Internship_T2T/tree/main/documentation/low_coverage_karyoplot.md)

+or

-Plotting the 500bp regions whose read mapping coverage is below a to be calculated threshold in karyoplots [low_coverage_karyoplot.md](https://github.com/WoutPoelen/Internship_T2T/tree/main/documentation/low_coverage_karyoplot.md) or separating the low coverage regions into four categories depending on their location (Centromeres, coding sequences, transcripts and segmental duplications) [separating-low_coverage_into_categories.md](https://github.com/WoutPoelen/Internship_T2T/tree/main/documentation/separating_low_coverage_into_categories.md).
+Separating the low coverage regions into four categories depending on their location (Centromeres, coding sequences, transcripts and segmental duplications) [separating-low_coverage_into_categories.md](https://github.com/WoutPoelen/Internship_T2T/tree/main/documentation/separating_low_coverage_into_categories.md).